 Entry Fee: None.

 The Essay: Submissions of either fiction or nonfiction should be between 1,000-5,000 words.
 Submissions may be about any topic and in any genre as long as the ocean or a major body of water is the primary setting or aspect of concern.
 The essay may be nature writing, environmental or political activism, literary or historic scholarship, or simply good storytelling.
-If submitting poetry, please send more than 6 poems.
+If submitting poetry, please send a minimum of six poems.
 The submitted work must be in English and unpublished at the time of submission, though it may be under consideration.
 It may have been submitted for a course.

 Prize: $400 winner, two $50 honorable mentions

 Submission Format: Paper manuscripts only; no email submissions accepted.
 Mail to: Williams- Mystic/Joseph Conrad Essay Contest, Williams-Mystic, Mystic Seaport Museum, 75 Greenmanville Avenue, Mystic, CT 06355.
 Cover letter must include your full name, email, home college/university, year of intended graduation, title of submission, and word count.
 Since entries are judged solely on the quality of the writing, only your last name must appear at the header of each page of your entry, along with the page number.
 You may enter as many times as you wish.

 Acknowledgment: Williams-Mystic will email each applicant to confirm the essay’s arrival.
 This prize is competitive; please be patient as to our final decision.
 Honorable mentions will be recognized.